 The fair value for financial liabilities is greater than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the rates available for similar loans in the market at the balance sheet date.
 The commitment to pay interest above current market rates increases the amount that the authority would have to pay if the lender requested or agreed to early repayment of the loans.
-The calculation above uses the PWLB certainty rate as the discount factor, if the premature repayment rate were to be used the fair value would be £255.562m as at 31 March 2023.
+The calculation above uses the PWLB certainty rate as the discount factor, if the premature repayment rate were to be used the fair value would be £255.562m as at 31 March 2023 (£362.656m at 31 March 2022.)